AdamKorp/Windows-Powershell-Wazuh-integration/README.md

 And restart agent

 Now the last step is to add rules in wazuh for powershell and restart manager.
-Tou can copied them from my repository or Wazuh official website.
+You can copy them from my repository or Wazuh official website.

 Now, everything should be working as expected